darrylabbate/aoc/18/readme.md

 # Advent of Code 2018

-### Note

-Unfortunately I am not skilled enough as a programmer to come up with these solutions 100% on my own.
-Many (or all) solutions will be heavily influenced by online searches and other people's solutions.
+I'm not skilled enough as a programmer, nor do I possess the patience, to solve these puzzles in a particular language.
+I'll probably end up leaning on Unix tools or some other fucked up methods of logic to solve these.